kumuduuk/churn-crushers/README.md

 ![project_board](images/project_board.png)

 As this was a group project all tasks within the project were assigned to users, some tasks were for the individual to complete and others allowed for a collaborative approach to be taken so were applied to multiple or all members of the group.
 We were assigned different roles in the group and took a lead area:
-Data Analyst - Run the data through the ETL process Data Architect - Visualise the data
+Data Analyst - Run the data through the ETL process
+Data Architect - Visualise the data
 Project Manager/Dashboard builder - Manage the project and build the dashboard to house the project findings.

-The project baord allowed us to clearly plan out the three days with measurable targets to keep track of our progress.
+The project board allowed us to clearly plan out the three days with measurable targets to keep track of our progress.

 ### Day 1 — Data Understanding & Preparation